Record number of women elected to the House

 A record number of women are projected to win seats in the House in a massive night for female candidates across the political spectrum.

-As of early Wednesday morning, CNN projected 96 women would win House races, with 31 women newly elected to the House and 65 female incumbents.
+As of early Wednesday morning, CNN projected 98 women would win House races, with 33 women newly elected to the House and 65 female incumbents.
 That bests the previous record of 85 representatives, according to the Congressional Research Service.
+There are still two outstanding races that have two women competing against each other, which means that at least 100 women will be serving in the House next year.

-CNN projected at the same time that eight women -- five incumbents and three non-incumbents -- would win gubernatorial races.
+CNN projected at the same time that eight women -- four incumbents and four non-incumbents -- would win gubernatorial races.

-Arizona is poised to elect its first female senator no matter what party wins.
+Arizona is poised to elect its first female senator no matter what party wins, which will add to the Senate tally above.

 The historic totals capped off a campaign season in the wake of President Donald Trump's election that was defined in large part by female activism.

-Note: This story has been updated and will continue to be updated as more races are called.